elmorenox/webapp-on-vpc-with-terraform-and-jenkins/README.md

 # Setting up CI/CD pipeline for a retail banking web application on a VPC with Terraform and Jenkins

 ***This is a guide to use some base line terraform code to deploy a virtual private cloud that houses a Jenkins host server, a Jenkins agent server, and a web server (gunicorn) for a retail banking web application (Flask).
-The Jenkins server is used for a continuous integration and continuous delivery pipeline of the banking app.***
+The Jenkins server is used for a continuous integration and continuous delivery pipeline of the banking app.
+Using an agent is preferred Using an agent is preferred because the responsobilities throughout the pipeline are separated.
+The Jenkins server is responsible for building the web application and the agent server is responsible for deploying the web application to the web server.
+This isolation prevents a single point of failure.
+If the Jenkins server goes down the agent server can still deploy the web application to the web server.
+If the agent server goes down the Jenkins server can still build the web application.
+If the web server goes down the agent server can still deploy the web application to the web server.***

 ## VPC Architecture